googlearchive/workbox-microsite/src/_how_tos/upgrade.md

 layout: page
 title: <a href="/how_tos/">How Tos</a> > Upgrade Guide
 short_title: Upgrade Guide
-description: How to upgrade specific features and techniques from sw-precache or sw-toolbox to Workbox.
+description: A catalog of upgrades to specific features and techniques from sw-precache or sw-toolbox to Workbox.
 publish: true
 ---

 # Upgrade from sw-precache

+A catalog of upgrades to specific features and techniques from sw-precache or sw-toolbox to Workbox.

 [General Stuff/Intro]